cnobile2012/python-thunderborg/INSTALL.rst

 Next you will need to install all the Python packages that your project depends on.
 Many of them will be in the pip repository at `PyPi Repository <https://pypi.org/>`_.
-I recommend installing ``ipython``, it's a much better command line interface than the one you get from ``Python`` itself.
+I recommend installing ``ipython``, it has a much better command line interface than the one you get from ``Python`` itself.